fanual-software-dev/Azmera.bet/README.md

 # 🎰 Azmera Bet

 Azmera Bet is a modern betting platform built with **Next.js** for the frontend and **Nest.js** for the backend.
-It provides users with a seamless betting experience, real-time interactions, and secure backend services.
+It provides users with a seamless betting experience, real-time interactions, fast payment methods and secure backend services.

 ---